iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.michigan.MiCovidExposure___1.0/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.michigan.MiCovidExposure 1 reviews"/>
 </p>

+> Can't see statistics.
+Causes issues with phone crashing, long lag, frequently disconnects wifi and 4g, random call noise.
+Do not install.
+Worthless<br> :date: __2020-12-24 07:32:10__

+> App is a fraud does not alert you covid exposures.<br> :date: __2020-12-24 01:48:06__

+> Never got id # to input.
+3 pos. 🤷🏽‍♂️<br> :date: __2020-12-22 09:51:18__

 > These need a way to see if anyone else even uses the app in your area.
 There should be an anonymous way to list number of users in your country or neighborhood or something.
-I'm not keeping it since there is zero way to tell if if would even work anyway.<br> :date: __2020-12-20 02:14:54__
+I'm not keeping it since there is zero way to tell if if would even work anyway. *Worthless dev response as per usual.<br> :date: __2020-12-21 18:58:20__

 > A great idea if it actually worked...<br> :date: __2020-12-19 16:51:14__